Golden Rose Synagogue (Lviv): Conservation

+The synagogue was located in the Old Town of Lviv, that was designated as a UNESCO World Heritage Site on 5 December 1998.

+In 2010, an initiative of the Lviv City Council, the Center for Urban History of East Central Europe, and the German Society for International Cooperation, The Space of Synagogues project was announced to commemorate the sites of the former Great City Synagogue, the former Golden Rose Synagogue, remnants of the Old Jewish Cemetery, and the site of the Janowska concentration camp.
+Some asserted that the project will contribute significantly to the conservation of the remains of the Golden Rose Synagogue.
+Others, however, believed that the Center caters to the local government, which, in view of its support of a plan to build a hotel on the former synagogue site, has thwarted the restoration of the synagogue.
+After a design competition, the first stage was opened in 2016 featuring landscape designs by Franz Reschke, with additional stages planned.

-The synagogue was designated a World Heritage Site in 1998.
-The article by Tom Gross published in The Guardian's "comment is free" section on September 2, 2011 under the headline "Goodbye Golden Rose" reported that the authorities in Lviv, contrary to Ukraine's laws designed to preserve historic sites, were allowing a private developer to demolish parts of the adjacent remnants of the synagogue complex in order to build a hotel, which would endanger the mikvah and other Jewish artifacts, as well as possibly the remaining outer walls of the synagogue itself.
+In an article by Tom Gross published in The Guardian's "comment is free" section on September 2, 2011 under the headline "Goodbye Golden Rose" reported that the authorities in Lviv, contrary to Ukraine's laws designed to preserve historic sites, were allowing a private developer to demolish parts of the adjacent remnants of the synagogue complex in order to build a hotel, which would endanger the mikvah and other Jewish artefacts, as well as possibly the remaining outer walls of the synagogue itself.
 Lviv officials refuted that information.
-Reacting to international pressure generated by Gross's article, and by pressure from the Ukrainian president's office in Kyiv, the city authorities ordered a halt to the hotel work in order to preserve the Jewish artifacts and to ensure the synagogue's outer walls would not be threatened.
-The mayor of Lviv also announced the city would proceed with long-delayed plans to build a Holocaust memorial near the Golden Rose synagogue in the former Jewish quarter of Lviv's old town.
+Reacting to international pressure generated by Gross's article, and by pressure from the Ukrainian president's office in Kyiv, the city authorities ordered a halt to the hotel work in order to preserve the Jewish artefacts and to ensure the synagogue's outer walls would not be threatened.
+The mayor of Lviv also announced the city would proceed with long-delayed plans to build a Holocaust memorial near the Golden Rose Synagogue in the former Jewish quarter of Lviv's old town.

-In July 2015 the Center for Urban History of East Central Europe, in partnership with a coalition that includes the Lviv City Council and the city's Office for Historical Environment Preservation, along with several US-, German- and Israeli-based groups, started work on the Space of Synagogues project.
-The initiative aims to commemorate the history of the Jewish community in Lviv by creating new memorial and educational spaces in the city, with attention to the sites of destroyed synagogues.
-Some assert that this project will contribute significantly to the conservation of the remains of the Golden Rose Synagogue.
-Others, however, believe that the Center caters to the local government, which, in view of its recent support of the plan to build a hotel on the site, has de facto thwarted the restoration of the synagogue.